teleprint-me/archive/docs/specs/01-Data-Management.md

 | Nov   | 01  | 2020 | $19713.94     |
 | Dec   | 01  | 2020 | $28990.08     |

-Here, we use a smaller data set to keep things simple for now.
-We will use the MM/DD/YY format in the proceeding examples as well as expand on this data set later on to include 2021 and 2022 monthly market prices as well.
+In this section, we use a smaller data set to keep things simple for now.
+We will use the MM/DD/YY format in the subsequent examples and expand on this data set later on to include 2021 and 2022 monthly market prices as well.

-## Defining data sets
+## Defining Data Sets

----
+### Defining Record Entries

 Our columns will be the following: Date, Market Price, Principal Amount, Target Value, Current Value, Order Size, Total Order Size, and Time Period.

--   **Date** will represent the date for the current record (row).
+-   **Date** represents the date for the current record (row).
--   **Market Price** will represent the current price at which each unit of Bitcoin was bought or sold.
+-   **Market Price** represents the current price at which each unit of Bitcoin was bought or sold.
--   **Principal Amount** will represent the amount of money that was put into the investment.
+-   **Principal Amount** represents the amount of money that was put into the investment.
--   **Target Value** will represent our desired projected value for our current overall investment.
+-   **Target Value** represents our desired projected value for our current overall investment.
--   **Current Value** will represent the most recent total value of our investment.
+-   **Current Value** represents the most recent total value of our investment.
--   **Order Size** will represent the amount that we purchased.
+-   **Order Size** represents the amount that we purchased.
--   **Total Order Size** will represent the total amount that we purchased.
+-   **Total Order Size** represents the total amount that we purchased.
--   **Time Period** will represent the total number of times we've invested.
+-   **Time Period** represents the total number of times we've invested.

-_Principal Amount_ will be the only _constant value_.
+_Principal Amount_ is the only _constant value_.
 A **constant value** is a
-_fixed value_.
-A fixed value is a value that does not change.
-The rest will be _variable_.
-A variable represents an unknown, or yet to be calculated, value.
+_fixed value_, meaning a value that does not change.
+The rest are _variables_.
+A variable represents an unknown or yet to be calculated value.
 The variables will be calculated based on whether certain _conditions_ are met.

-I like using small numbers and using multiples of 10 tends to keep things very simple.
-This allows us to catch errors when we make mistakes.
-The mistake will be more apparent and easy to backtrack as a result.
-Our _Principal Amount_ will be $10 as a result of this reasoning.
+Using small numbers and multiples of 10 tends to keep things simple.
+This allows us to catch errors when we make mistakes, making them more apparent and easy to backtrack.
+As a result, our _Principal Amount_ will be $10.

 The _Market Price_ for the _Date_ Jan 01, 2020 was $9334.98.

-The following will be the outline for our first record entry:
+The following is the outline for our first record entry:

 | Date     | Market Price | Current Target | Current Value | Principal Amount | Order Size | Total Order Size | Time Period |
 | -------- | ------------ | -------------- | ------------- | ---------------- | ---------- | ---------------- | ----------- |
 | 01/01/20 | $9334.98     |                |               | $10              |            |                  |             |

 This allows us to set up our first record.

+### Setting Up the Initial Record Entry

 We also need to define how we will calculate the rest of the columns.